IBM-Cloud/docs/services/IotDriverInsights/index.md

 {:shortdesc}

-The {{site.data.keyword.iotdriverinsights_short}} service bundles the following services, which provide powerful automotive analytics:
+The {{site.data.keyword.iotdriverinsights_short}} service includes the following services, which provide powerful analytics for large volumes of automotive data.

 |Service|Description|Getting started|About|
 |:---|:---|:---|:---|